School code: 3962

 Dr. Dana Baldwin

-Associate Professor of Child and Family Studies
+Associate Professor of Clinical Mental Health Counseling and Family Studies*

 Dana Baldwin has served as minister for the Park Avenue Church of Christ since 1982.
 He is licensed as a professional counselor and is board certified as a Professional Christian Counselor by the American Association of Christian Counselors.
 In addition to his preaching duties and counseling, he is actively involved in community outreach providing parenting and marriage classes.

 Director of Doctor of Behavioral Health (DBH); Professor of Clinical Mental Health Counseling and Behavioral Sciences*

 Dr. Cravens has been teaching on the College-University level since 1976.
 He is a licensed Marriage and Family Therapist as well as a licensed Professional Counselor/Mental Health Service Provider with almost 35 years of experience in mental health services.
 Professor Cravens served 10 years on the TN Health Related Board for Licensing Professional Counselors and Marriage and Family Therapists.

 His private practice focuses on adult clients with mood and anxiety disorders, couples-marital therapy, and sexual therapy for individuals and/or couples.
 He is frequently asked to conduct Marriage and Family Seminars across the United States.
 Dr. Cravens' research interests/expertise is in the areas of professional counseling issues, ethics, and sexual needs and concerns.
 He is a member of the American Counseling Association, American Psychological Association, American Association of Marriage and Family Therapy, American Association of Christian Counselors, The American Psychotherapy Association, The National Council on Family Relations, and The American Association of Sex Therapists, Counselors and Therapists.